-Tyrata, Inc. is a sensor development and data management company offering wireless sensors and systems that monitor and report on vehicular tire tread wear in real time.
-Tyrata's patent-pending IntelliTread™ technology monitors, tracks and predicts tread wear over the life of any tire.
+Tyrata, Inc. is a sensor development and data management company offering wireless tire wear sensors and tire monitoring systems that monitor and report on vehicular tire tread wear in real time.
+Tyrata's patent-pending IntelliTread™ technology monitors, tracks and predicts tire tread wear over the life of a tire.

-In collaboration with Duke University, Tyrata's founders developed the sensor technology using carbon nanotubes (tiny cylinders of carbon atoms just one-billionth of a meter in diameter) that can track millimeter-scale changes in tread depth.
-The sensors could easily signal when it's time to replace tires or report information about uneven and often dangerous tire wear conditions.
+In collaboration with Duke University, Tyrata's founders developed the IntelliTread™ tire sensor technology using carbon nanotubes (tiny cylinders of carbon atoms just one-billionth of a meter in diameter) that allow for millimeter-scale changes in tread depth to be measured.
+The sensors can monitor tire condition and could easily signal when it's time to replace tires or report information about uneven and often dangerous tire wear conditions.

-The proprietary technology relies on the well-understood mechanics of how electric fields interact with different materials.
-The core of the sensor is formed by placing two small, electrically conductive electrodes side-by-side, very close to each other on the inside of the tire, directly below the tread.
-Importantly, the sensor can operate without being embedded into the tire’s tread, making it applicable to any tire at the time of installation.
+The technology relies on the well-understood mechanics of how electric fields interact with different materials.
+The core of the tire tread depth sensor is formed by placing two small, electrically conductive electrodes side by-side, on the inside of the tire, directly below the tread (1).
+Importantly, the tire tread sensor can operate without being embedded into the tire’s tread, making it applicable to any tire at the time of installation (2).
 By applying an oscillating electrical voltage to one electrode and grounding the other, an electric field forms between the electrodes.

-Importantly, tests have also proved that the steel belt (metal mesh) embedded within tires does not disrupt the operation of the sensors.
+Importantly, tests have also proven that the steel belts (metal mesh) embedded within tires do not prohibit the operation of the sensors.